Newsletter #22 Monday, May 1, 2017

 Dear Fourth Grade Families,

-In fourth grade we focus on expanding our vocabulary by tuning into interesting words as we read.
+Spelling and Vocabulary: In fourth grade we focus on expanding our vocabulary by tuning into interesting words as we read.
 We will review content vocabulary (connected to Social Studies, such as longitude, latitude, continent) as well as word parts (prefix, suffix, Greek and Latin roots, compound words, homophones, synonyms, antonyms).
+We are also looking at science vocabulary words (energy, conductor, circuit, d-cell, system, and landform vocabulary).

 Science: First Peas with Island Grown Schools (IGS)